Ensues/Ensues/README.md

 **`Digital Craftsman (Developer / Designer / Programmer)`**

-I'm a 3rd Year Bachelors Of Science In Computer Science student at Tarlac State University helping in building the digital world one step at a time.
+I'm a 3rd Year <b> Bachelors Of Science In Computer Science </b> student at <b> Tarlac State University </b> helping in building the digital world one step at a time.
 Whose coding projects were built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I also like talking to sneks 🐍🐍🐍

 <div align="center">
   <br>